Zhaopudark/PSComputerManagementZp/README.md

 # Limitations or Risks

 - May not be compatible with other software, CLI tools, CLI commands or PowerShell Modules.
 Such as, if you have enabled `system proxy` in `Clash`, there is no need to use the case [Set IPV4 system proxy by `Localhost` with `PortNumber`](#Set-system-proxy-IPV4-by-Localhost-with-PortNumber).
-- This module can modify `User` and `Machine` level environment variables in some cases, which should be noticed.
+- This module can modify the `User` and `Machine` level environment variables in some cases, which should be noticed.

 # Usage